sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 125. ### How do you check if a key exists in an object?
-     You can check whether a key exists in an object or not using two approaches,
+     You can check whether a key exists in an object or not using three approaches,

-     1. ** Using in operator:** You can use the in operator whether a key exists in an object or not
+     1. **Using in operator:** You can use the in operator whether a key exists in an object or not
      ```javascript
      "key" in obj
      ```